shreyag18/my-proj-1/README.md

 INTRODUCTION TO MEMORY GAME :
 This is game built to test the player's memory.
-This game is built as a project for Front-End Web Developer Nanodegree offered by Udacity.
+This game is built as a project for Google India Front-End Web Developer Nanodegree offered by Udacity and Google.

 DESCRIPTION :
 Match cards in less time with less moves.